SeneGambiaTravel Directory

 What currency should I carry?

 Gambian Dalasi for the Banjul side; CFA francs (XOF) once in Senegal.
-Euros are exchangeable at Karang and in Dakar.
-Pounds exchange poorly outside Banjul.
+Euros change at Karang and in Dakar.
+Pounds change poorly outside Banjul.

 Arriving in Dakar?
 Read our Dakar travel guide for where to stay and what to do.
-Heading back to The Gambia from Senegal?
-The Senegal vs Gambia guide covers how to plan a two-country trip.
+Heading back to The Gambia?
+The Senegal vs Gambia guide covers planning a two-country trip.